jorge-ross/jorge-ross/README.md

-# 💫 About Me:
+# 🧑‍🦱 About Me:
-<br>Full-stack web developer based in Mexico City, seeking new professional challenges within the Tech industry.<br><br>Founder of Neuro-dev, a neuropsychology consultancy, active during my time as a mental health professional.<br><br>I enjoy TRX training, skateboarding, traveling, discovering new places, and talking about geopolitical and social issues.
+<br>💻 Full-stack web developer based in Mexico City, seeking new professional challenges within the Tech industry.<br><br> 🧠 Founder of Neuro-dev, a neuropsychology consultancy, active during my time as a mental health professional.<br><br>🏃‍♂️ I enjoy TRX training, skateboarding, traveling, discovering new places, and talking about geopolitical and social issues.

 ## 🌐 Socials: